Geeks-Solutions/nuxt-sections/README.md

 In case you are trying to use a section that you haven't properly declared on your project, a warning will display in the console indicating where sections is epxecting the component to be located according to your configuration.

-- `addNewStaticType(sectionTypeName)` a helper function that takes a string of sectionTypeName that help to declare ready to use section types
+- `addNewStaticType(sectionTypeName)` a helper function that takes a string of sectionTypeName that matches you component name created inside the configurations folder mentioned above which will be used then to add this section type to your page

 ###Example on how to use the function: